Genesi Home Home Projects Forums

 MorphOS 2.1 and a new housing

-posted by Ulrich Beckers on 2nd October 2008
+posted by zylesea on 2nd October 2008

 MorphOS 2.0 on the Efika had some serious problems, but MorphOS 2.1 was delivered soon after.
 Now the system is running fine and relatively stable and does a good job.